New Harmony Outreach and Engagement Fund

 The New Harmony Outreach and Engagement Fund (NHOE) is a project development fund established in 2010 to provide underwriting, in full or in part, to encourage and support University of Southern Indiana faculty, staff, or student outreach or engagement initiatives in and around New Harmony, Indiana.

-Funding is to be made available up to a maximum of $20,000 per year.
-Funds are to be awarded on a competitive basis.
-It is expected that up to four grants may be awarded each year.
+Funding is available for up to four projects that will engage faculty and students in learning experiences in New Harmony while being beneficial to the town.
+Funds are to be awarded on a competitive basis, and grant amounts average from $6,000-$8,000.
 The application deadline will be early November for projects that may begin the following summer.
 Project Guidelines and Application Materials

 The Fund will be managed by a committee chaired by the director of Historic New Harmony.
-For more information, including student inquiries about internship opportunities, contact Missy Parkison, Community Engagement Manager, 812.682.4488 or firstname.lastname@example.org.
+For more information, including student inquiries about internship opportunities, contact Leslie Townsend at firstname.lastname@example.org.

 Scholars with research interests consistent with the mission of Historic New Harmony can also apply for funding through the Endowment for New Harmony Studies.
-Please contact Ms. Parkison for more information.
+Please contact Connie for more information on this opportunity.